The sting of the final letter

 The George Lyell Archive at Museums Victoria Archives includes the portrait of Lyell as a young man (see portrait at top of blog), as well as his correspondence files, letter books and index book (1891–1951); Butterflies of Australia manuscript (co-authored with G. A. Waterhouse), index cards, plates, notes and book reviews; Lepidoptera collection notebooks and specimen lists.
 Lyell corresponded with collectors and scientists from around Australia and overseas, such as H. L. White, G. A. Waterhouse, A. J. Turner, F. P. Dodd and A. Mason.
 The Museums Victoria Library includes two monographs Butterflies of Australia (one annotated) in the Rare Book Collection.
 The State Collection includes Lyell’s Lepidoptera Collection.

 The George Lyell Collection: Australian Entomology Past and Present McCoy Seed Funding Project is led by Professor Deirdre Coleman, School of Culture and Communication at the University of Melbourne.
 Nik McGrath, Archivist, Museums Victoria, is the coordinator at Museums Victoria, with colleague Simon Hinkley, Collection Manager, Entomology and Arachnology.
 I would like to introduce Alex Hankinson, a PhD in natural history in the Romantic Period, who has just joined the project team and will be moving from Sydney to Melbourne at the end of May.

-If you have any feedback or comments to make about the project, please contact Nik McGrath at [email protected].
+If you have any questions or feedback about the project, please contact Nik McGrath at [email protected].